 Type: Zapper | Dimensions: 8 x 6 x 0.4 in inches | Effective Period: 48 hours | Refillable: Yes | Use Around Pets: Yes

 Sleep-friendly blue light

 Needs additional mounting supplies

 For those seeking indoor relief with sophisticated flair, the Awoco wall mount sconce offers an attractive way to rid your home of biting mosquitoes.
 The traps uses a combination of a sticky board, UV lamp, and CO2 to lure mosquitoes and house flies inside.
-Using only 100 volts and covering up to 1,076 square feet (about half a tennis court), these traps are great to have in every room.
+Using only 110 volts and covering up to 900 square feet (about one-third of a tennis court), these traps are great to have in every room.
 We like how whisper-quiet this model is, despite its size and reach.